aresdevo/animaide/README.md

-### News:
-I'm in touch with Blender developers to bring this tools to core Blender.
+----- I'm in touch with Blender developers to bring this tools to core Blender ------

 >## Development no longer active
 >